gorg97/gorg97/README.md

 <summary> byi</summary>

 I'm usually off-tab so please w2i.
-I might also miss some messgages (#_<-) ) I get really bad mood swings and I change my opinions and views drastically all the time.
+I might also miss some messgages (#_<-) ) hi ya also don't copy my skins >:-( you can take inspo though!!!
+I get really bad mood swings and I change my opinions and views drastically all the time.
 Also related to the mood swings but I can honestly be the nicest person you've ever met or be an actual arsehole (iwcaution).
 My internet is actual shit so don't take it personally if I randomly disappear when we're sitting (i'll usually come back!).